Exploration, Research & Preparation

 - Participate in a Mock Interview - The mock interview is a way to polish your skills before you start the real interview process

-- Attend a Resume Blitz – Your resume will be critiqued by a CCO representative.
+- Attend a Resume Blitz – Your resume will be critiqued by a agriculture industry and CCO representatives

 - Create a LinkedIn profile - Think of your LinkedIn profile as an interactive business card.